 Upon written request of the individual member of the bargaining unit the University administration shall reproduce without undue delay one (1) copy of such materials.

-Copies of Official Personnel Correspondence shall be filed at the time they are sent to the member of the bargaining unit.
+Copies of Official Personnel Correspondence or any written communication pertaining to discipline (as defined in Article I, D), electronic or otherwise, shall be filed at the time they are sent to the member of the bargaining unit.